The Science of Fluency: Why St. Louis Kids Excel Faster at Fit Learning

 smiling boy works with fit learning tutor during math remediation session

 Here, Fit Learning St. Louis lab director Janice Smith talks through Dr. Kimberly Berens's new book Blind Spots: Why Students Fail and The Science That Can Save Them.
 In her book, Dr. Berens covers the myths about learning.
-Myth #2 is that we should teach to a child's strengths.
+Learning myth #2 is that we should teach to a child's strengths.
 What does the science say?
-FALSE.
-Education's goal is not just...[ read more ]
+This learning myth is FALSE....[ read more ]

 Learning Myth: Kids Learn Differently